 13. Lighter and/or Waterproof Matches

 A knife is your ultimate survival tool.
 You can use it for things like cutting a bandage, making a shelter, digging, or foraging for food.
-If something happens and you are out in the wilderness for longer than anticipated, you’ll be happy that you have a knife.
 Here are some awesome knives which cost less than $70.

 Rope is another one of those survival items you should take hiking.
 Admittedly, it most often gets used for things like tying my daughter’s stuffed animals onto a pack so it can still “see” while we hike.
 It is also good for things like broken bootlaces.